 Enterprise is good for businesses with 100 or more users.
 In fact, there’s no upper limit to how many users you can have.
 You will need to contact Egnyte to get a price estimate, though, but Enterprise provides cloud storage space that increases as your needs do.

-If you’re a private user but are finding that Egnyte fits your needs better than the services on our best cloud storage comparison, you can use Egnyte’s “team” plan.
+If you’re a private user but are finding that Egnyte fits your needs better than our best cloud storage services, you can use Egnyte’s “team” plan.
 It’s good for one to three users and gets you 1TB of storage.

 Note that, besides storage space, the plans differ in what features they offer.
 To compare those features, consult Egnyte Connect’s plans page.
 Before deciding on any of the plans, you can use the 15-day free trial to test Egnyte Connect.